abhibdesh/MatrimonyNodeJS/README.md

-# Matrimony Backend with Tamper Evident Audit Chains
+# Matrimony Backend with Tamper-Evident Audit Chains

+A cryptographically verifiable backend system designed to make human approvals tamper-evident, non-repudiable, and audit-proof.

+---

+## Context

+This repository is a simplified and self-contained representation of a production-grade system designed to address data integrity and non-repudiation challenges in approval workflows.

+The core design reflects real-world requirements where auditability, fraud resistance, and traceability are critical.

+---

 ## Overview

-This project is a backend system for a matrimonial trust verification platform designed to ensure non repudiable and tamper evident human approvals.
+This system implements a backend for a matrimonial trust verification platform where every approval decision is cryptographically secured and linked in an immutable audit chain.

-It implements a cryptographic accountability layer where every approval decision is:
+Each approval is:

 * Signed by the human approver
-* Independently co signed by the system
+* Co-signed by the system
-* Stored in a hash linked audit chain
+* Linked via a hash chain

+This ensures that every decision is independently verifiable and tamper-evident.

-The system is based on the Silvbak framework, a consensus free dual attestation architecture for human driven workflows.
+The design is based on the **Silvbak framework**, a consensus-free dual attestation architecture for human-driven workflows.

 ---

 ## Problem

-Traditional backend systems store approvals as database records.
+Traditional backend systems store approvals as mutable database records, leading to critical weaknesses:

-This creates critical issues:

 * Approvals can be modified or deleted
-* No cryptographic link between decision and human
+* No cryptographic binding between decision and approver
+* Lack of traceability and audit guarantees
-* Fraud investigation requires months of forensic reconstruction
+* Fraud investigations require extensive reconstruction

-Real world failures such as banking frauds and identity scams stem from this exact weakness.
+These issues are common in financial fraud and identity verification systems.

 ---

 ## Solution

-This system introduces:
+This system introduces a cryptographic accountability layer with:

 * Cryptographic identity for each approver
 * Dual attestation for every approval
-* Hash linked audit chains
+* Hash-linked audit chains
-* Idempotency based replay protection
+* Idempotency-based replay protection
-* Concurrency safe chain updates
+* Concurrency-safe chain updates

 Every approval becomes:

-* Tamper evident
+* Tamper-evident
-* Non repudiable
+* Non-repudiable
 * Independently verifiable

 ---

 ## Architecture

+The system follows a layered processing pipeline:

+* API Layer: Handles request validation and routing
+* Approval Engine: Executes business logic and concurrency control
+* Cryptographic Layer: Performs signing and hashing
+* Audit Chain Layer: Maintains hash-linked records
+* Persistence Layer: Stores approval data

-Approval Flow:
+Flow:

-Client Request
-→ Node.js Backend
-→ Approval Engine
-→ Cryptographic Signing
-→ Hash Chain Append
-→ Global Audit Chain
+Client → API → Approval Engine → Cryptographic Layer → Audit Chain → Database
-→ Database

 ---